Outreach

 Writing Wrongs

-This programme supports students' writing skills with a series of workshops in local schools, targeting specific writing skills (e.g., editing), and showing how those skills contribute to success in the study of Arts and Social Sciences subjects/careers.
-From 22-23 academic year, the programme will work with students currently in Year 8 or Year 9, in select local schools.
+This programme supports students' writing skills with a series of workshops in local schools, targeting specific writing skills (e.g., essay and evidence based writing), and showing how those skills contribute to success in the study of Arts subjects/careers.
+The programme will work with students currently in Year 8, in local schools.
 Please note we have limited capacity to run this programme, and details and timings will be discussed with participating schools directly.